simonfelding/vaxget/README.md

 # vaxget
 Automatically fills in the RegionH leftover vaccine form questionnaire (SurveyXact) using python and selenium webdriver.
+For an arbitrary amount of people.

 ---